MarlinFirmware/Marlin/README.md

 Marlin includes an abstraction layer to provide a common API for all the platforms it targets.
 This allows Marlin code to address the details of motion and user interface tasks at the lowest and highest levels with no system overhead, tying all events directly to the hardware clock.

 Every new HAL opens up a world of hardware.
 At this time we need HALs for RP2040 and the Duet3D family of boards.
-A HAL that wraps an RTOS is an interesting concept that could be explored.
+A HAL that wraps an RTOS is an interesting concept we would can explore.
 Did you know that Marlin includes a Simulator that can run on Windows, macOS, and Linux?
 Join the Discord to help move these sub-projects forward!

 ## 8-Bit AVR Boards